supreethprajwal/supreethprajwal.github.io/index.md

 </script>

 ---
-Supreeth is a PhD candidate in the School of Electrical and Computer Engineering at Georgia Tech.
+I'm a PhD candidate in the School of Electrical and Computer Engineering at Georgia Tech.
+I'm interested in developing computational tools and machine learning algorithms to analyze medical data.
+I work with [Prof. Shamim Nemati](http://nematilab.info/people/shamim/index.html) and [Prof. Gari Clifford](http://gdclifford.info/people/gari) at the Department of Biomedical Informatics in Emory University.